ember-learn/ember-blog/documentations/general.md

 # General

 The Ember blog is the official news outlet of the Ember Learning Core team.
-You can publish new posts by adding a markdown file (`.md`) to the `source/blog` directory.
+You can publish new posts by adding a markdown file (`.md`) to the `content` directory.

 ## Ember Times